devsvbr/devsvbr.github.io/_posts/2022-01-25-developing-games-with-ruby-and-minigl-part-7.md

 First, let's get acquainted with how the game code is organized - download the GitHub repository to your machine in order to follow easily.
 All of the code files are at the root of the repository, as well as the `data` folder, which is the default MiniGL folder for the game assets (images, sounds, etc.).
 Inside this folder, the assets are also organized in subfolders that follow MiniGL's conventions, so that I don't need to do any configuration in order to easily load the resources (see [part 2]({% link _posts/2019-05-28-developing-games-with-ruby-and-minigl-part-2.md %}){:target="_blank"}{:rel="noopener noreferrer"} to recall how to load resources with MiniGL).

-The entry point is the `game.rb` file, where we control the current state of the game: here we check if the player is at the menu, or at the world map, or in an actual level, and the classes responsible for each of these parts is called to make most of the work.
+The entry point is the `game.rb` file, where we control the current state of the game: here we check if the player is at the menu, or at the world map, or in an actual level, and the classes responsible for each of these parts are called to make most of the work.
 This logic can be observed in the following snippet of the `update` method:

 ```ruby
     if SB.state == :presentation